-5.5.12 Failures, including those specified in 5.5.11, that can cause uncontrolled movement of the rudder blade shall be clearly identified.
-In case of the failures identification the rudder blade shall be fixed in the current position without manual intervention.
-For mechanical failures such as sticking valves and failure of static components (pipes, cylinders), the system response without manual intervention is not mandatory, and the operator can follow instructions on the steering gear control station on the navigation bridge in case of such failures.
+5.5.12 For ships contracted for construction before 1 January 2021, failures, including those specified in 5.5.11, that can cause uncontrolled movement of the rudder blade shall be clearly identified.
+In case of the failures identification the rudder blade shall be fixed in the current position.